toliver38/coun7er/countermeasures/CM0001_DisableServerMessageBlockProtocol.md

 - Computer Configuration \> Policies \> Administrative Templates \> MSS(Legacy) \> MSS(AutoShareServer)
 - Computer Configuration \> Policies \> Administrative Templates \> MSS(Legacy) \> MSS(AutoShareWks)

-After establishing this GPO, link it to the appropriate Organizational Unit and apply the the update to all relevant machines.
+After establishing this GPO, link it to the appropriate Organizational Unit and apply the update to all relevant machines.

 ### Secure Accounts with Access to Hidden and Admin Shares